thephpleague/url/4.0/components/host.md

 ### Using a named constructor

-A host is a collection of labels delimited by the host delimiter `.`.
+A host is a collection of labels delimited by the host separator `.`.
 So it is possible to create a `Host` object using a collection of labels with the `Host::createFromArray` method.

 The method expects at most 2 arguments: